Switching-time bioprocess control with pulse-width-modulated optogenetics: Introduction

 \section{Introduction}

 Biotechnology leverages the enzymatic pathways of microorganisms to synthesize chemicals, materials, and fuels, among other valuable products.
 Microbial bioproduction therefore plays a crucial role in the development of a future circular economy \citep{ewing_fermentation_2022, konzock_trying_2024}.
 One emerging technology to optimize bioproduction is optogenetics, which can be used to fine-tune gene expression in real-time using light as an external control input \citep{milias-argeitis_automated_2016, hoffman_optogenetics_2022, benisch_unlocking_2024}.
-Either via gene expression activation or repression, this enables dynamic modulation of intracellular enzyme levels throughout bioprocesses, for example, for dynamic metabolic control.
-Optogenetics has also shown potential for regulating microbial growth through modulation of the expression of proteins involved in toxin-antitoxin systems, antibiotic-resistance modules, or auxotrophic amino acid synthesis.
+Either via gene expression activation or repression, this enables dynamic modulation of intracellular enzyme levels throughout bioprocess operation, for example, to achieve dynamic metabolic control.
+It also shows potential for regulating microbial growth through modulation of the expression of proteins involved in toxin-antitoxin systems, antibiotic-resistance modules, or auxotrophic amino acid synthesis.
 These capabilities promise enhanced control of population levels in synthetic microbial communities.

 Optogenetic bioprocesses can be actuated via light intensity (i.e., a continuous signal amplitude) of specific wavelengths.
 Light-intensity-driven optogenetics has been explored through model-based predictive control and reinforcement learning (RL) (e.g., \cite{milias-argeitis_automated_2016, espinel-rios_reinforcement_2025, espinelrios_rl_metab_2025}).
 In an optimal control context, light intensity can be discretized over finite piecewise-constant control intervals that act as the degrees of freedom.
 However, intensity-driven optogenetic control can suffer from limited tunability and robustness \citep{davidson_programming_2013, benzinger_synthetic_2022}.
 In many optogenetic systems, dose-response curves (i.e., light intensity versus gene activation/repression) are very steep, driving the system close to fully active or fully repressed gene-expression states and thus hindering intermediate operating points.